aspnet/MicrosoftConfigurationBuilders/README.md

   * `vaultName` - This is a required attribute.
 It specifies the name of the vault in your Azure subscription from which to read key/value pairs.
   * `connectionString` - A connection string usable by [AzureServiceTokenProvider](https://docs.microsoft.com/en-us/azure/key-vault/service-to-service-authentication#connection-string-support)
   * `uri` - Connect to other Key Vault providers with this attribute.
 If not specified, Azure is the assumed Vault provider.
 If the uri _is_specified, then `vaultName` is no longer a required parameter.
+  * `version` - Azure Key Vault provides a versioning feature for secrets.
+If this is specified, the builder will only retrieve secrets matching this version.
+  * `preloadSecretNames` - By default, this builder will query __all__ the key names in the key vault when it is initialized.
+If this is a concern, set this attribute to 'false', and secrets will be retrieved one at a time.
+This could also be useful if the vault allows "Get" access but not
+  "List" access.
+(NOTE: Disabling preload is incompatible with Greedy mode.)

 ### SimpleJsonConfigBuilder
 ```xml